Storm warning issued for weekend

-The National Weather service has issued a winter storm advisory for the coming weekend, with “significant snow and or ice accumulations” over much of central Oregon, including the eastern Columbia River Gorge, including The Dalles.
+The National Weather Service (NWS) has issued a winter weather advisory for the coming weekend, with “significant snow and or ice accumulations” over much of central Oregon, including the eastern Columbia River Gorge, including The Dalles.

+“This forecast causes significant concern that our gorge transportation network, and travel to and from other parts of the state will be directly affected,” according to a statement from the Hood River Sheriff’s Office of Emergency Management.

-Snow will develop over central Oregon Saturday morning and spread into northern Oregon and southern Washington by late afternoon.
+Snow will develop over central Oregon Saturday morning and spread into northern Oregon and southern Washington by late afternoon, the NWS winter weather advisory said.
 This first wave of snow will bring one to four inches of accumulation by Saturday evening.
 Following a brief lull in the weather Saturday evening another round of heavier precipitation will move through during the night and into Sunday.

 Sunday morning will bring a mix of snow, sleet, freezing rain and rain by Sunday afternoon.
 Precipitation should taper off by Sunday night for most locations.

-This weather system has the potential to bring “significant snow and or ice accumulations” to much of the area.
+This weather system has the potential to bring “significant snow and or ice accumulations” to much of the area, the NWS said.
 This will likely have a “large and adverse impact on weekend travel” for eastern Oregon and Washington.

+Hood River Sheriff's Office of Emergency Management warns citizens, businesses, and travelers through the Gorge to be aware of these key weather warnings:

 Comments